The details shown on this page are based on how the organization

 The Timing Chip

-To make sure the chip works it will be handed out and tested on
+To make sure the chip works it will be tested on

 Injured, ill, holiday cancelled?